SobiahSelvarajah/ss-10-mondrian-painting/README.md

 # Mondrian Painting
 ***
-A mini art project covering the understanding of:
+A mini art project with a collection of Mondrian paintings covering the understanding of:
 * Display: Grid
 * Grid Sizing
 * Grid Placement